 Overall, Manna water bottles have mostly the same features as competing brands, including S’well and YETI.
 The most important considerations are execution and performance.

-- A coffee and tea drinker confirmed that the Manna Vogue keeps hot drinks hot for the advertised time
+- Coffee and tea stay hot for the advertised time

 Our Manna Water Bottles Review

-After researching all the available models and reading all the owner reviews, we’re confident that our review will help you make the best buying decision.
-To make our review easier to read, I broke it into two parts: our likes and our dislikes.
+After researching all the available models, we’re confident that our review will help you make the best buying decision.

 - Kitchen-grade 18/8 stainless steel is currently the gold standard in the vacuum-insulated stainless steel bottle department.